 - Lights (for the end of the ride)

-- I always carry some ibuprofen as well, to cope with the aches and pains later in the ride
+- You might want to carry some ibuprofen as well, to assist with the potential aches and pains later in the ride.

 How do I set up an online fundraising page?

-When you register for Ambitious 220, you will be automatically directed to setting up an online fundraising page.
+When you register for your event, you will be automatically directed to setting up an online fundraising page.
 You can then share your fundraising link with your friends and family!
+If you have any queries please email firstname.lastname@example.org

 Can you help with fundraising advice?